-The last five pounds of your diet is always the hardest.
+by Healthoria.com – The last five pounds of your diet is always the hardest.
 It isn’t just a myth, or an old wives tale, either.
-There’s a reason why it gets harder and harder to lose body fat.
+There’s a reason why it gets harder and harder.
+If you’re not sure how to lose stubborn fat, here’s the best strategy.

 Everyone has specific fat deposits that are resistant, or stubborn, to being utilized.
 At the end of your diet, after losing 10-20 pounds, what remains are these fat stores that won’t seem to go away.